-Advance Directive POLST

-What is it?
-Legal document Medical order

-Who can get it?
-For all adults over the age Anyone of any age with a

-of 18 serious illness

-Does my provider Does not require provider Needs to be signed and

-need to approval approved by healthcare
+Advance Directive POLST What is it?
+Legal document Medical order Who should get it?
+For all adults over the age of 18 People with a serious illness or are older and frail and might not want all treatments Does my provider need to approve/sign?
+Does not require provider approval Needs to be signed and approved by healthcare provider When is it used?

-approve/sign? provider

-When is it used?
 Future care or condition Current care and condition